UndeadZeratul/Ted-Tweaks/README.md

 - Includes options to 'clean' bonus items by removing DecoPusher from its spawns.
 - Includes a fork of Accensi's 'spicy air' mod to keep it up to date with the latest builds of Hideous Destructor.
 - Adds more changes for rifle and SMG zombiemen to throw grenades.

+## Future Plans

+- Change zerk replacements to be less random and potentially punishing for secrets with only berzerk in it.
+- Change zerk replacements to be a random spawner instead of whatever it currently.
+- Overhaul the liberator to make it closer to the ZM-66 and Vulcanette for weapon durability.
+It is an old rifle after all.
+- Tweak most of the random spawners to be more random.
+- Add CVAR options for most if not all of my changes.
+- Document what I do better.
+- Setup proper bug reports.